Skip to content

 Use error_reporting() function

-Using the error_reporting() function to specify which errors should be reported is an excellent practice for effective error reporting.
-This function allows you to control which errors are reported, ensuring that only relevant errors are reported.
+Using the error_reporting() function to specify which errors should be reported is an excellent practice.
+This function allows you to control which errors are reported, ensuring that only relevant errors are displayed or logged.

 Implement a custom error handler

-Implementing a custom error handler function using the set_error_handler() function can be very useful for effective error reporting.
+Implementing a custom error handler using set_error_handler() can be very useful.
 This function allows you to define a custom function to handle errors, making it easier to identify and fix issues in your code.

 Log errors to a file

-Logging errors to a file can be very useful for effective error reporting.
+Logging errors to a file is highly recommended for production environments.
 This technique allows you to track errors over time, making it easier to identify patterns and trends.
-You can use tools like Monolog or Log4PHP to log errors to a file.
+You can use tools like Monolog or Log4PHP to log errors to a file, or use PHP's built-in error_log() function.

 Conclusion